Advanced AI Capabilities

 Performance Metrics

 Advanced AI capabilities for secure and automated document handling achieve 95-99.8% accuracy with Intelligent Character Recognition reaching 99.85% precision for handwritten text.
-Healthcare organizations report 320% growth in ambient speech automation with OSF HealthCare's "Clare" AI assistant generating $2.4M in combined savings and revenue.
+These performance levels represent significant improvements over earlier-generation systems and demonstrate that agentic approaches can now match or exceed human accuracy for many document types.
+Healthcare organizations report 320% growth in ambient speech automation with OSF HealthCare's "Clare" AI assistant generating $2.4M in combined savings and revenue, showing that advanced AI systems deliver measurable business value beyond accuracy metrics alone.

 Enterprise Implementation